shelleywong/CSCI211-Course-Materials/Programs/program01.md

 I don't have a style guide preference, but you should strive for readability, consistency, and providing enough documentation so that another person (or Future You) can easily understand what your code is doing. <br>

 I will deduct points if your program is not well-formatted or you don't have sufficient and useful comments -- make sure to ask the instructor if you are unclear what is expected of you for this requirement.<br>

+### Use Functions

+The `main()` function is the first function that's called when a C++ program begins execution.
+While it is possible to write an entire program in `main()`, you should try to separate the functionality of a program into independent modules (think of each module/function as a small program that executes a specific task).
+The `main()` should just be used as a driver to call other functions.<br>

+Consider how your program could be divided into subtasks, and put each subtask into its own function.
+Define your function prototypes near the top of your program and write the functions after your `main()`.

 ## Testing Your Program